CNCCookbook 2023 CAD Survey [ Market Share, Customer Satisfaction ]

-There were not quite 400 responses to our question about production CAD packages.
-Thank you all very much for participating!
+Nearly 400 people responded to our question about production CAD packages.
+Thank you for participating!

 Overall: Market Share of Packages Used in Production